keithpitt/vendor/Readme.markdown

 strengths of Vendor.

 I also like the idea of a central site where people can upload their own libraries - just like Rubygems.
-There isn't really much of an ecosystem around iOS development, just lots of isolated Github repos.
+There isn't much of an ecosystem around iOS development, just lots of isolated Github repos.
 I hope Vendor can fix this.

 ## History